metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `development` (Boolean) Development determines whether the logger is run in Development (== Test) or inProduction mode.
+- `development` (Boolean) Development determines whether the logger is run in Development (== Test) or in Production mode.
 Default is Production.
-Production-stage disables panics fromDPanic logging.
+Production-stage disables panics from DPanic logging.
-- `format` (String) Format determines the format of each log file printed to the output.Use 'console' if you want stack traces to appear on multiple lines.
+- `format` (String) Format determines the format of each log file printed to the output.
+Use 'console' if you want stack traces to appear on multiple lines.
 - `level` (String) Level is the desired log level; see colocated zap_logger.go::parseZapLevel()
 - `output_file` (String) OutputFile is the path to the log output file.
 - `stdout` (Boolean) Stdout is true if the output needs to goto standard out; default is stderr.